brianz/blog/content/post/dark-art-of-vpc-networking.md

 ## Subnets, public vs. private

-Within a VPC, you may define subregions of the network.
+Within a VPC, you may define sub-regions of the network.
 These are subnets.
 Subnets use CIDR ranges to define the range of IP addresses which they will use to when something new is deployed within them.
 Using the example from above, a VPC with a CIDR of `10.0.0.0/16` would need subnets which have the form: